Raspberry Pi 4 + openSUSE + Samba

 Check for available system updates.

-Install vim and vim-data to have a better editing experience.
+vim-data to have a better editing experience.
 You can use the editor that you prefer.

 Change the hostname as you like.